Career Opportunities

 Job Qualifications:

-· Minimum 2 year experience in management position, preferably in property management.
+- Minimum 2 years experience in leasing and/or property management.

-· Experience in public housing or knowledge in Section 8 housing program is a plus.
+- Experience in public housing and/or in LIHTC program is a plus.

 SMHO is looking for a self-motivated, detail-oriented, team player to join as Assistant Property Manager.
 This position will perform a variety of specialized and/or technical support work that requires detailed knowledge of Housing Management programs.
 Assistant Property Manager will be responsible for front office reception, tenant accounting, and analyzing information and data to create, edit, compile, manipulate, and retrieve files and/or databases and create reports.
 Hey will also processes routine maintenance requests, resolve resident complaints, and assist Property Manager and other staff.